shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

 ## About the guide

 One of the hardest things about managing a pipeline is keeping track of the myriad files that will be created.
-Your Toolkit pipeline can manage your filesystem: creating folders based on data in Shotgun and a configured folder structure, and automatically writing files to the right place and with standardized naming, so that your artists can focus on content creation.
+Your Toolkit pipeline automates filesystem management: by creating folders based on data in Shotgun and a configured folder structure, and automatically writing files to the right place and with standardized naming, artists can focus on content creation.
 Your pipeline configuration comes with a default set of folder and file naming conventions, but productions often customize them.
 This guide will provide the knowledge necessary to make those customizations.

 In the Default Configuration, assets are managed in a folder structure like `asset_type/asset/pipeline_step`.
 In this guide, we’ll be using a custom entity called “Set” to organize them further by the production set on which each asset is used.
 We will first set up the custom entity in Shotgun, then use it to manage the assets created for any given set, so that the folder structure looks like `set/asset_type/asset/pipeline_step`.

 We can demonstrate the idea behind organizing assets by set with an example: say you have a project where some scenes take place in a garage, while others take place in a dining room.
 With our setup, files for assets like “wrench”, “oilcan”, or “workbench” would be organized in a “garage” folder, while “plate”, “winebottle”, or “tablecloth” would be organized in a “dining_room” folder.
+In our example, we'll be ensuring that a juicy "filet" asset is properly placed in the dining room.

 As part of our example, we’ll also edit the filenaming templates for the project, such that Maya work files for assets will include the set in their name.
 The dynamically generated name of the file will distinguish files for the dining room from files used in other sets.